 In the Preferences (Windows|Preferences) click on the Debug within the PHP node.

-Though it is possible to specify the PHP Server globally from the resulting option screen I prefer to set up preferences for each project, since most of them are different in any way.
-So I click Configure Project Specific Settings… and am prompted to specify which project I desire to configure.
+Though it is possible to specify the PHP Server globally from the resulting option screen I prefer to set up preferences for each project, since most of my projects may be different in any way.
+So I click Configure Project Specific Settings… link at the top of the dialog and am prompted to specify which project I desire to configure.

 After selecting the appropriate project I can then appoint the server I just added above, and then specify the Base Path and ensure the Auto-generated Base URL is correct in the lower section.